carl-steinbach/selenium-scraper/README.md

 # Selenium Web Scraper

 A wrapper for the Selenium web driver to facilitate web scraping.
 Hides some automation headers and provides support for adding a proxy.
-The `selenium-stealth` package is used to further obfuscate the driver's nature.
+The `selenium-stealth` package can optionally be used to further obfuscate the driver using the `enable_stealth` param.

 ---

 Author:  Carl Steinbach

-Version: 0.6
+Version: 1.0

 ---